-- · Risk-free rates increased moderately, leading to a decrease in the MRBs associated with both FIA and fixed rate annuities. - Increases in the equity markets resulted in a decrease in the net amount at risk associated with FIA and fixed rate annuities, leading to a decrease in the value of the associated MRBs. - · Volatility indices decreased, leading to a decrease in the MRBs associated with both FIA and fixed rate annuities. - Cash flow assumptions for mortality and full and partial surrenders were unchanged during the annual third quarter review.
+- Risk-free rates increased significantly, leading to a decrease in the MRBs associated with both FIA and fixed rate annuities. - Decreases in the equity markets resulted in an increase in the net amount at risk associated with FIAs, leading to an increase in the value of the associated MRBs. - Volatility indices increased, leading to an increase in the MRBs associated with FIAs.

+- Cash flow assumptions for mortality and full and partial surrenders were unchanged during the annual third quarter review.
 The GMWB utilization assumption was revised in the second quarter of 2022 to reflect additional internal and industry experience for the first several contract years.
 This assumption update led to a decrease in the MRBs. - F&G's credit spread increased during the year, leading to a corresponding decrease in the MRBs value.
 Credit spreads on the block of business remain lower than the at-issue or at-purchase credit spreads, but the level has decreased since the beginning of 2022.